AndreHenkel/DRLND_Tennis/README.md

 'Graph showing me solving the environment'

 This algorithm even succeeded 0.7 over 100 consecutive episodes once and then bounced around the 0.5 mark.
+The environment was first considered solved at around 700 episodes.

 # Architecture and Algorithms